pinpoint-apm/pinpoint/doc/per-request_feature_guide.md

 If you want to expose your agent’s log messages, please follow the steps below.

 **step 1**
-You should implement a controller that receives transactionId, spanId, transanction_start_time as parameters and retrieve the logs yourself.
+You should implement a controller that receives transactionId, spanId, transaction_start_time as parameters and retrieve the logs yourself.
 We do not yet provide a way to retrieve the logs.

 example)